Asyfero/Java-gui/README.md

 # Java-gui
-A Switch gui made in Java
+A Swing gui made in Java